 Parked motor vehicles, accidental bodily injury

-Generally, personal injury suffered from use of a parked vehicle will not entitle a person to Michigan no-fault insurance benefits.
+Generally, personal injury suffered from use of a parked vehicle will not entitle a person to No-Fault insurance benefits.
 However, there are some important exceptions under Michigan law, including:

-1) If the motor vehicle was parked in a way to cause unreasonable risk of bodily injury;
+- If the motor vehicle was parked in a way to cause unreasonable risk of bodily injury.

-2) If the personal injury was a result of physical contact with equipment permanently mounted on the motor vehicle, while the equipment was being operated or used, or during the loading and unloading process;
+- If the personal injury was a result of physical contact with equipment permanently mounted on the motor vehicle, while the equipment was being operated or used, or during the loading and unloading process.

 To receive no-fault insurance benefits, despite having been injured as a result of the ownership, operation or use of a parked motor vehicle, one of these exceptions must be met.
 However, it does not necessarily require someone to be inside a car or truck, have the engine on or even be touching the automobile.

-The lawyers of Michigan Auto Law have been specializing in automobile no-fault litigation for more than 50 years.
-If you have been injured in a car accident or truck crash and need help navigating your no-fault insurance policy, please call one of our expert attorneys for a free case evaluation at or fill out our consultation form.
+The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
+If you have been injured in a car accident or truck crash and need help navigating your No-Fault insurance policy, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is absolutely no fee or obligation.